-Readings from required texts and supplemental materials will be assigned.
+Readings from texts and supplemental materials will be assigned.
 Discussion will follow these readings to clarify, pose questions and ensure understanding for the material, which relate to the discussion of typography.
 A written response to the material may frequently be a part of the reading assignment.
-One exam will be conducted on reading material and other materials from class.
+Pay particular attention to materials supplied on the graphicdesignthoughts.wordpress.com website.